Deep Learning Methods and Applications for Region of Interest Detection in Dermoscopic Images: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{ccording} to the Skin Cancer Foundation \cite{SkinCancerFoundation}, the incidence of new skin cancers is greater than the combined new cancer cases for breast, lung, colon, and prostate over the past three decades.
-In current medical practice, dermatologists primarily examine the patients by visual inspection with a dermatoscope to determine the condition of skin lesions.
-Relying on self-vigilance and medical examination by human vision risks life and survival rate as it is difficult to identify the type of skin lesions by naked eyes.
-Dermoscopy is a non-invasive imaging that allows visualization of the skin surface by using a light magnifying device and immersion fluid \cite{pellacani2002comparison}.
-It is one of the most widely used imaging techniques in dermatology, and it has increased the diagnosis rate \cite{mayer1997systematic}.
+According to the Skin Cancer Foundation \cite{SkinCancerFoundation}, the incidence of new skin cancer cases is higher than the combined number of new cases for breast, lung, colon, and prostate cancer over the past three decades.
+In current medical practice, dermatologists primarily examine patients by visual inspection with a dermatoscope to determine the condition of skin lesions.
+Relying on clinicians' self-vigilance and vision to examine skin lesions risks patients' lives and survival rates, as it is challenging to identify the type of skin lesion with the naked eye alone.
+Dermoscopy is non-invasive imaging that allows visualization of the skin surface by using a light magnifying device and immersion fluid \cite{pellacani2002comparison}.
+It is one of the most widely used imaging techniques in dermatology, and it has increased the rate of accurate diagnosis of skin disease \cite{mayer1997systematic}.

-The previous state-of-the-art computer-aided diagnosis on dermoscopic images composed of multi-stages, which include image pre-processing, image segmentation \cite{celebi2009lesion}, feature extraction \cite{barata2018survey} and classification \cite{celebi2019dermoscopy}.
-Since, the introduction of one of the largest public skin lesion dataset as ISIC forum and ISIC yearly skin lesion challenge, end-to-end deep learning algorithms has widely gained popularity for the skin lesion classification and segmentation \cite{codella2018skin}.
-In 2017, International Skin Imaging Collaboration conducted the ISBI challenge to get the best performance measures for skin lesion classification and segmentation in which participant team named Recod Titans won the binary classification to detect melanoma with AUC score of 0.874 and Yading Yuan won the segmentation challenge with a score of 0.765 in \textit{Jaccard Similarity Index (JSI)} \cite{codella2017skin}.
+The previous state-of-the-art computer-aided decision support tools for dermoscopic images of skin lesions are based on image processing and traditional machine learning techniques, which are composed of multi-stages that include image pre-processing, image segmentation \cite{celebi2009lesion}, feature extraction \cite{barata2018survey}, and classification \cite{celebi2019dermoscopy, 8936444}.
+Since the introduction of the largest public skin lesion dataset as part of the annual International Skin Imaging Collaboration (ISIC) Challenge, end-to-end deep learning algorithms have gained wide popularity for skin lesion classification and segmentation tasks \cite{codella2018skin}.
+The skin segmentation challenge consists of segmentation of the lesion's boundary, irrespective of classes of skin lesions.
+In one of the studies, however, Goyal et al. used deep segmentation networks (fully convolutional networks) for the multi-class diagnosis of skin lesions \cite{goyal2017multi}.
+Skin lesion segmentation is an essential tool to support dermatologists, and it can provide insight about varying characteristics and attributes of skin lesions, such as the Asymmetry, Border, Color, and Diameter (ABCD) rule \cite{nachbar1994abcd}.

+Region of Interest (ROI) detection has proved to be important in medical image analysis \cite{goyal2018robust, criminisi2013regression, yap2005region}, where it is defined as a bounding box circumscribing the lesion.
+ROI detection by traditional machine learning methods relies on a sliding window approach that uses classifiers trained on skin lesion patches \cite{celebi2009lesion}, and it is inefficient compared to end-to-end deep learning algorithms.
+Han et al. proposed the use of region-based CNN for keratinocytic skin cancer detection on the clinical photographs with high sensitivity \cite{han2020keratinocytic}.